Project Team and Collaborators

 The Crossing Boundaries Project is a collaborative effort between Hobart and William Smith Colleges and the Cornell Laboratory of Ornithology.
 Crossing Boundaries provides middle and high school students with knowledge, skills, motivation, and inspiration to use information and communication technologies in addressing biodiversity conservation issues in local and international contexts.

 Jim MaKinster directs the project, focusing in particular on the design and implementation of teacher professional development.
-He is an Associate Professor of Education and Environmental Studies at Hobart and William Smith Colleges.
+He is a Professor of Science Education at Hobart and William Smith Colleges.
 An expert in teacher professional development, curriculum development, and use of technology in educational settings, he also directed the GIT Ahead project (NSF ATE #0602751).
 His doctoral studies involved working with large numbers of teachers in web-supported learning communities and conducting professional development workshops related to inquiry-based teaching.

 Nancy Trautmann co-directs the project, focusing on curriculum development and evaluation of impacts of the project on teachers and students.
 Director of Education at the Cornell Lab of Ornithology, she has over 25 years experience conducting and evaluating science outreach programs for secondary teachers.
 She currently leads a project in which the Cornell Lab is developing a distance-learning course to help secondary teachers facilitate student research projects.
 Her doctoral research focused on web-mediated peer review among science students.

 Mike Batek was the Project Manager.
 He came to HWS from a former position teaching science at Northwest College Preparatory School, a College Board school in the Rochester City School District.
 He was certified at Roberts Wesleyan and was a participant in the Urban Teachers for Tomorrow Program.
 During his three years at Northwest, he taught and developed curriculum for Regents Earth Science, 7th Grade Science, 8th Grade Science, and Environmental Science.
 He holds a B.S. in Geology, M.A. in Geography, an Ed.M. in Earth Science Education and Earth Science for Students with Disabilities, and has completed fieldwork toward his dissertation on woodland conservation in the Andes.